-In the age of Big Data and shifting culture trends, architects everywhere must heed the call for better design solutions.
-While we might not be colonizing other planets or planning for robotic flying cars, there are a few things that need the architectural industry’s attention.
-Just consider all of the ways the industry has changed over the last few decades.
+In the age of Big Data and shifting cultural trends, architects everywhere must heed the call for better design solutions.
+While we might not be colonizing other planets or planning for robotic flying cars, a few things need the architectural industry’s attention.
+Just consider how the industry has changed over the last few decades.
 Everything from architectural design to construction techniques has improved.

-Today, we have crowdfunding and composting, recycled materials, and more.
-Architecture is changing at an alarming pace, thanks to technological advancements.
-Here are the top 5 trends that are transforming the way we see the world.
+Today, we have crowdfunding, composting, recycled materials, and more that’s changing the future of architecture.
+Thanks to technological advancements, architecture is changing at an alarming pace.
+Here are the top five trends that are transforming the way we see the world.

 Immersive Technology Is Changing the Architectural Design Process

 Today, architects can experience a design before construction is underway.
-Virtual reality technology has already transformed the architectural, engineering, and construction industry.
-VR is a huge leap forward for projects in the conceptual stage.
+Virtual reality technology has transformed the architectural, engineering, and construction industry.
+VR is a giant leap forward for projects in the conceptual stage.
 Architects can now see how a design comes together and how engineering comes into play.

 Another step in the immersive direction is 3D printing.
-New algorithms can actually value engineer a structure while helping solve problems with structural resilience and material use.
-The use of large-scale 3D Printers will help future architects create amazing structures and realize the actual limits of design.
+New algorithms can value engineer a structure while helping solve problems with structural resilience and material use.
+Using large-scale 3D Printers will help future architects create unique structures and realize the limits of design.

 Together, VR and 3D printed construction will significantly expand the limits of architecture and construction.